ViperMiniQ/qgis-layer-tree-tools/README.md

 &nbsp;
 Options:

-  * Nodes containing same substring can be grouped together.
+  * Nodes containing same substring can be grouped together

-  * Groups (group names) can be ignored when grouping by name.
+  * Groups (group names) can be ignored when grouping by name
+  * Nodes can be grouped by matching regular expression
 <!-- -->
 &nbsp;
 ### GEOMETRY